astrofra/astrofra/README.md

 <sub>_Screenshots of Amiga Memories and the 3D graphic editor in which the project was created._</sub><br>

 - :trumpet: See the project on [Pouet.net](https://www.pouet.net/prod.php?which=61297)
-- :octocat: See the sources on [Github](https://github.com/astrofra/amiga-memories)
+- :octocat: Get the sources on [Github](https://github.com/astrofra/amiga-memories)

 <br>